-We live in snow country and it’s time to consider winter driving.
+The rain and snow have returned to the Ebbetts Pass Corridor and it’s time to reconsider winter driving.
 When we must drive in snowy conditions, make sure your car is prepared, and you are familiar with road conditions.
 Some winter weather driving tips:

 - Decrease your speed and leave yourself plenty of room to stop.
 You should allow at least three times more space than usual between you and the car in front of you.

 - Brake gently to avoid skidding.
 If your wheels start to lock up, ease off the brake.